-WA Experts is a small Campervan rental business specialised in renting out Toyota Land Cruiser Troop Carriers ‘Troopies’.
+WA Experts is a small business dedicated to campervan hire in Western Australia.
+WA Experts are specialised in renting out 4WD Toyota Land Cruiser Troop Carriers ‘Troopies’.
 As you’ll find out here, owner Iwan Boskamp doesn’t just rent out his troopies, he dishes out some pretty good travel tips and advice too.
 This of course, is all part of the customised service with WA Experts.

 After moving back to Australia from Amsterdam, Iwan bought his first troopy in 2001 to explore more of WA.
 A few years after moving back to Australia Iwan thought it would be fantastic to share some of his love and knowledge with others who are interested in exploring our great country.
 This is where WA Experts was born.